-Given the opportunity, I add fruit and if possible, vegetables, to almost all my cakes and loaves.
-Apart from providing natural sweetness and flavour, they also act as healthy ‘fillers’ reducing the amount of refined flour and sugars.
+Given the chance, I add fruit and vegetables to almost all my cakes and loaves.
+Apart from their sweetness, they also add wonderful flavour that’s hard to beat.
 This Strawberry apple cake with honey is currently one of my favourites.
 The combination is a real joy.
 Slightly tart and not overly sweet.

 I’ve used a couple of alternative ingredients in this cake that’ll boost the taste and the nutritional value.
 Spelt is one of my go to flours.
 It makes for the best crusty wholemeal hamburger buns and my favourite bakery style apple and carrot morning muffins.
 Although relatively new to the South african market, it’s been around since Ancient Roman times.
-Commonly used whole with a similar texture to barley or farro, when finely ground is a great alternative to ordinary flours.
 With a wholesome nutty taste, it’s relatively well tolerated by those who are gluten sensitive, but remember, spelt is not gluten-free.
-Making the cake healthier without compromising on flavour, I’ve used a combination of brown sugar and honey for sweetness and coconut oil and butter for the fat content.
-The addition of Greek yoghurt reduces the amount of oils required and keeps the cake moist and delicious for days.
+The addition of Greek yoghurt reduces the amount of oil needed and keeps the cake moist for days.

-Brushed with honey butter glaze and a light dusting of icing sugar, this apple cake is exceptionally good served slightly warm with either a spoon of Greek yoghurt or softly whipped cream.
-An elegant addition for a Sunday afternoon tea or as a dessert.
+Brushed with honey butter glaze and a light dusting of icing sugar, this apple cake is lovely served warm with Greek yoghurt or softly whipped cream.
 Either way, the simplicity of baked apples makes this a seasonal delight.

-Note: Slicing the cake is somewhat of an art, requiring a slow and steady carving action with a sharp serrated knife.
-Once you’re through the apple skin, it’s plain sailing and happy eating….
+Note: Slicing the cake requires a slow and steady carving action with a sharp serrated knife.

 - juice of half a lemon